yahiakala/routing/docs/how-it-works.md

 Once the `load_data` method has been called, the router will call `open_form` on the matching route's form.
 A `routing_context` will be passed to the form.

 ## Caching

 There are two types of caching, form caching and data caching.

-If a form is cached, instead of calling the `open_form` method on the matching route's form, the router will open the cached form.
+If a form is cached, instead of calling the route's `load_form` method will be called with the cached form instance.

 If data is cached, the router will only call the `load_data` method if the data is stale.
-Stale data is determined by the `cache_data_mode` attribute on the route.
+See caching for more details.

 ## Server vs Client Routing

 The above process will happen on the server, if the user navigates directly to a url (the initial page request).
 If the user is navigating from within the app, then routing will happen on the client.